Asymptotic bounds on quantum partial search algorithm and its applications to parallel search: Asymptotically tight bounds on quantum partial search algorithm

 \end{proof}

-Based on the above lemma, we obtain the minimal expected iteration number of the quantum partial search algorithm as follows. \begin{theorem} When $m \leq \left\lfloor n/2 \right\rfloor$, quantum partial search algorithm has the minimal expected iteration number
+Based on the above lemma, we obtain the minimal expected iteration number of the quantum partial search algorithm as follows. \begin{theorem} Within the GRK-family optimization, the minimal expected number of iterations is